eyvindn/eyvind.me/index.md

 title: eyvind
 ---

-i work on self organising systems
+building self organising systems. reach out if you are interested.